 I had planned on coming to St Louie in early July for the Shriners Imperial Session but the gas prices have messed up those plans.
 I was going to pull the El Zaribah Shrine float with a 12 foot tall Fez.
 It's quite the sight ... but I guess my next trip to St Louie will be on my Harley instead.
 Hope to see you out in Arizona traveling our long stretch of 66.
 I'll be doing the Fun Run starting in Seligman next weekend.
 Take care.

 The Road Crew - America's Route 66 Band performed at Cuba Fest in Cuba, MO October 18th 2014.
-Come see America's Route 66 Band!
-Listen to thier Songs From The Mother Road and feel their Rockabilly beat at the Belmont Winery Saturday at 5pm.
-We can't wait to see all of our fellow roadies in Kingman!
+America's Route 66 Band played their Songs From The Mother Road and their Rockabilly Road CDs at the Belmont Winery on this Saturday evening.